Product

 Here are the top identity and access management software solutions for businesses:

-• Okta: This leading IAM platform offers secure SSO and MFA that help organizations manage user identities in cloud and on-premise environments.
+• Okta: This leading IAM platform offers secure SSO and MFA for identity cloud management.
 Okta offers different pricing plans, depending on the product.

-• Microsoft Entra ID: Formerly known as Azure Active Directory, it provides enterprise-level IAM features that are deeply integrated with other Microsoft products.
-These include identity protection, SSO, MFA, access management, and self-service portals.
-The Microsoft Entra Suite starts at $6 per user every month.
+• Microsoft Entra ID: As the cloud-based version of Microsoft Active Directory, it provides enterprise-level IAM features that are deeply integrated with other Microsoft products.
+These include identity protection, SSO, MFA, access management, and self-service portals for employee onboarding.
+The Microsoft Entra Suite starts at $6 per user per month.

 • JumpCloud: It offers a unified identity, device, and access management platform to simplify IT management.
-JumpCloud features automated workflows, built-in MFA, native password manager, and group-based privilege control.
-It costs between $11 and $27 per user every month.
+JumpCloud features automated workflows, built-in MFA, a native password manager, and group-based privilege controls.
+It costs between $11 and $27 per user per month.

 Benefits of Using IT Management Tools